Write a little about yourself. Just a paragraph will do.

 all (the students in my group) went over on 3-month tourist visas

 and were supposed to stop by the town hall to get a student

 extension before it expired.
 But the day I passed by, the line was

 out the door, so I skipped it and never went back.

 I photoshopped (well, technically "gimped") the extra depth of

 I have the same laptop as Wolowitz and Sheldon

 Offer a few tips to help matches win you over.

 and ONLY IF you're sitting in front of a computer right now (or on

-your smarty-phone or tablet).
-As long as you're sincere, I'll
+your smarty-device).
+As long as you're sincere, I'll reply.

 You don't base your relationship expectations on what you've seen